Occasionally, you may send an email message that returns a bounce-back message with an error such as the following:

 - Investigate the issue in more detail in order to determine the cause

 These options require that our live technical support team to be contacted.
-Since this is an issue that may require some time for investigation, it is preferable that you send the issue through email to firstname.lastname@example.org.
-Be sure to include your account verification information with your email as it will be requested if you do not provide it.
-Your account is verified with either the last 4 digits of the credit card on the account or the Account Management Panel (AMP) password.
+Since this issue may require some time for investigation, you should send the issue through a ticket submitted through AMP.
 The issue would then be escalated to our Systems team for investigation and resolution.

-If you are looking for other information in troubleshooting email, check out our Email Troubleshooting articles for further assistance.
+If you are looking for other information in troubleshooting emails, check out our Email Troubleshooting articles for further assistance.